nadzyah/seatre/README.md

 The following commands include the `--debug` option, which is not required to execute an attack.

 ## ARP Spoofing

-You can read about ARP spoofing attack [here](https://www.wikiwand.com/en/ARP_spoofing).

 Example usage: